enkidulan/sact.recipe.postgresql/docs/source/overview.rst

 url-bin
    Download URL for the target binary version of Postgresql.
-This option is always used if she is set.
+This option is always used if it is set.

 bin_dir
     Folder of binaries.
 Defaults to ${location}.